 You can tell a lot about a people in the way they handle adversity.
-And what bigger challenge has there been lately than a pandemic managed by countries unilaterally instead of cohesively, and a shrinking global economy driven further into doldrums by an unexpectedly protracted war in Eastern Europe?
+And what bigger challenge has there been lately than a pandemic managed by countries unilaterally instead of collectively, and a shrinking global economy driven further into doldrums by an unexpectedly protracted war in Eastern Europe?

 WELCOME TO TAIWAN: Please Stand Back